AlekEagle/cumulonimbus-docs/src/api/user/file.md

 ## GET /user/files

-Get all files for the authenticated user.
+Get all files owned by the authenticated user.

 :::details Parameters